fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmRoleDefinition.md

 ```

 ## DESCRIPTION
-The Set-AzureRmRoleDefinition cmdlet updates an existing custom role in Azure Role-Based Access Control.
+The **Set-AzureRmRoleDefinition** cmdlet updates an existing custom role in Azure Role-Based Access Control.
-Provide the updated role definition as an input to the command as a JSON file or a PSRoleDefinition object.
+Provide the updated role definition as an input to the command as a JSON file or a **PSRoleDefinition** object.
 The role definition for the updated custom role MUST contain the Id and all other required properties of the role even if they are not updated: DisplayName, Description, Actions, AssignableScopes.
 NotActions is optional.

-Following is a sample updated role definition json for Set-AzureRmRoleDefinition
+The following example is a sample updated role definition JSON for **Set-AzureRmRoleDefinition**.

 {
         "Id": "52a6cc13-ff92-47a8-a39b-2a8205c3087e",